jacklule/DataViz-Syllabus/GitHubSetUp.md

 Students will learn to create a new html page to embed and publish each assignment thus doubling the value of each lesson.
 To get them set up for submitting assignments:

-- Students must **set up their text editor to create html pages**.
-For the Mac, this means to edit Preferences in Apple TextEdit.
-[Apple Support: How to Set Up TextEdit](https://support.apple.com/kb/ta20406?locale=en_US).
-In sum: Under Preferences, Click the Plain Text radio button for New Document Format; Under Saving, click the checkbox to turn off "Append '.txt' extension to plain text files."
-- Students should have already **set up their repo site at github.io**, using the directions above and at [Git Hub Pages guide above](https://pages.github.com/)
 - **To publish work saved on the local computer**, such as svg files produced by Chartbuilder: 1) Students would complete the assignment at Chartbuilder; 2) download the svg file to their local computer (the other option, png files, do not render consistently); 3) create an html page for the assignment; 4) insert the svg file into the html page; 5) upload the html page to their github.io site.
 Here are examples of a Chartbuilder assignment in svg and png format: [Chartbuilder svg test](http://jacklule.github.io/pages/SVGtest.html) and [Chartbuilder png test](http://jacklule.github.io/pages/PNGtest.html)
 - **To embed and publish work hosted on sites**, such as Tableau or YouTube: 1) Students would complete the assignment on Tableau; 2) get the embed code at Tableau; 3) create an html page for the assignment; 4) embed the Tableau work into the html page; 5) upload the html page to their github.io site.
 Here are examples: [You Tube Embed Test](http://jacklule.github.io/pages/YouTubeEmbedTest.html) and [Tableau Embed Test](http://jacklule.github.io/pages/embed-test-Tableau.html)
 - **To "hand in" the assignment**, students would: 1) Copy the file path --"copy path" -- for the assignment page and paste that link into their "Portfolio" page, name.github.io; 2) The students may need to add http:// in front of the assigment file path name on their Portfolio page for the pasted url to work; 3) Students would then notfiy me that the assignment was completed and send me the url for the Portfolio page.